hungngocphat01/sifas-on-pc/readme.md

 ![SAIMainScreen](Images/8-SaiMainMenu.jpg)

 6. Navigate to the folder where you placed all the APKs of LLAS.
-Select all of them, then tap *"Select"*
+Select the **OLD main apk**, then the **other minor APKs**, but **NOT** the patched main APK.

 ![SelectAllAPKs](Images/9-SelectAllAPKs.jpg)

 7. Wait for the installation to complete.
-8. Enjoy.
+8. Open a root explorer.
+Copy your **patched main APK** to */data/app/com.klab.lovelive.allstars.../*
+8. In */data/app/com.klab.lovelive.allstars.../*, delete *base.apk*.
+Rename your newly copied APK to *base.apk*. *Chmod 644* it.
+9. You are done.
 But we have not finished yet.
-We will have to do some key-mappings in order to play SIFAS with the best experience.

 ## Key-bindings